My writing

 In progress

-An ode to the work of Shirley Jackson, primarily We Have Always Lived in the Castle and The Haunting of Hill House, mashed together with my Lizzy Borden obsession.
-Set in a near-future, post-storm New Orleans, older sister Patience struggles to keep house for herself and volatile Mallory without electricity, running water, or parents.
-When they receive a letter from Uncle Charles who wants to sell the house, the sisters must find ways to hold on to the only home they know while keeping their many skeletons buried.
+An ode to the work of Shirley Jackson, primarily We Have Always Lived in the Castle and The Haunting of Hill House, mashed together with the legend of Lizzy Borden.
+Set in near-future, post-hurricane New Orleans, older sister Patience struggles to keep house for herself and volatile Mallory without electricity, running water, or parents.
+When they receive a letter from Uncle Charles about selling the house, the sisters must find ways to hold on to the only home they know while keeping their many skeletons buried.

 A YA novel in verse about a legendary teenage Viking girl who explored the far north with her family and on her own, eventually crossing the ocean to the New World.

-A short story rewriting the Little Red Riding Hood fairy tale from a sci-fi perspective: what if Red was a robot, and the Wolf was an outer-space alien?
+Little Red Riding Hood from a sci-fi perspective: what if Red was a robot, and the Wolf was an outer-space alien?

 An author’s note offers additional information to help children demystify dementia, as well as a few resources.
 I was inspired to write “My Grandma, the Alien” after observing family members with young children handle a grandparent’s memory loss with gentleness and humor, always emphasizing compassion and family connection.